 The verdict against Mildenhall Stadium in Suffolk was reached despite the fact it has been operating totally legally and with all necessary planning permissions.

 Not only is the future of racing at the venue under threat due to limits being placed on the noise allowed but the promoters are also facing a six-figure legal bill.

-As well as their own fees they are facing the prospect of paying 60% of their opponents’ costs - which could be more than £600,000.
+As well as their own fees they face the prospect of paying a substantial part of their opponents’ costs - which could be more than £1,000,000.

 The legal battle

 Mildenhall has had a long history of motorsport.
 Planning permission was initially granted in February 1975 for speedway racing to take place.

 Stock car and banger racing started at the stadium in 1984, while motorcross events also take place on the site.

 The legal battle dates back to January 2006 when Katherine Lawrence and Raymond Shields moved into a property called Fenland close to the stadium.